Darkestrah

 Darkestrah is a Kyrgyz pagan metal band, formed in 1999 in Bishkek, Kyrgyzstan.
 Throughout their career the band has blended folklore music with metal elements.
 In its lyrics and in musical composition, the band uses national folk musical instruments, such as the komuz and kyl-kyak, and references shamanism and Tengrism.
 The band also takes influence from genres such as progressive rock and post-rock, generally constructing lengthy, rhythmically complex songs that often feature several discrete movements.

 The word "Darkestrah" is a portmanteau of two words: "dark" and "orchestra"; however, in one interview, the band's drummer Asbath stated that there is still mystic and hidden meaning in the name of the band.

-Since its formation in 1999, the band has released six studio albums, three EPs, one split, and one live album.
+Since its formation in 1999, the band has released seven studio albums, three EPs, one split, and one live album.